Jeff Rasmussen, PhD – WRF Distinguished Investigator

 Emma was raised in the Pacific Northwest and loved it so much she decided to stick around for college and now for post undergrad work.
 She received two degrees from the University of Washington, one in Biochemistry and the other in Molecular, Cellular and Developmental Biology.
 She has plans to attend graduate school in the future, but she is currently continuing her stay at UW as a lab tech on Jeff Rasmussen’s team investigating epidermal interactions with axons.
 Outside of academia, her hobbies include singing/songwriting, anything crafty, and snowboarding as much as possible.

-Elgene is a senior majoring in Biochemistry and Biology (Molecular, Cellular & Developmental).
-His project revolves around tool building by constructing genetic reporters for genes suspected to be involved in axon guidance within the zebrafish epidermis.
+Elgene is a recent graduate of the UW, with a dual degree in Biochemistry and Biology (Molecular, Cellular & Developmental).
+His project revolves around tool building by constructing genetic reporters for analysis of skin/neuron development and repair.
 In his free time, Elgene enjoys a wide variety of things.
-From attempting to learn new concepts from different scientific disciplines (e.g. quantum mechanics, advanced mathematics etc.) by browsing the internet and reading scientific papers to trivia quizzes, playing videogames, collecting memes and playing the violin.
+From attempting to learn new concepts from different scientific disciplines (e.g., quantum mechanics, advanced mathematics, etc.) by browsing the internet and reading scientific papers to trivia quizzes, playing videogames, collecting memes and playing the violin.
 He recently has taken up learning to play the piano and programming with an interest in data science, machine learning and simulations.

 Want to join the lab?